sdwheeler/tools-by-sean/modules/sdwheeler.GitTools/README.md

 ## Manage repository data

-- `Get-MyRepos` - This command scans all enabled repository roots for Git repositories and builds the data structure stored in the `$git_repos` global variable.
+- `Build-MyRepoData` - This command scans all enabled repository roots for Git repositories and builds the data structure stored in the `$git_repos` global variable.

 - `Get-RepoCacheAge` - This command returns the age of the cached repository data in days.